 When parents legally separate from each other, they may face a difficult situation in which the parent retaining custody requires some amount of financial support from the other parent.
 In these situations, that amount of child support is determined according to state guidelines and any modifications made by the courts.
-Each parent’s financial situation is assessed in this process, namely including income of the custodial parent.
+Each parent’s financial situation is assessed in this process, namely including the income of the custodial parent.
 However, the custodial parent may exclude certain forms of income from their net resources figure.

 What Isn’t Included in Your Net Income